Samsung Galaxy Z Fold 5 Review: Clever Refinements Fold Up The Competition

 What is the price of the Samsung Galaxy Z Fold 5?

-– The Samsung Galaxy Z Fold 5 carries a price of HKD 13,598 for its base variant.
+– The Samsung Galaxy Z Fold 5 carries a price of THB 39,900 for its base variant.

 What are the specifications of the Samsung Galaxy Z Fold 5?